nruizp2/nruizp2/README.md

-Systems and computing engineering student at University of the Andes.
+Systems and computing engineering student at Universidad de los Andes.